connor-french/intro-r/sections/07-packages.md

 will explore this package in the Data Wrangling workshop.
 Let’s take a quick glance to get a feel for it.

-1)  Read the DESCRIPTION file for `tidyr`.
-Read the description to get an idea of what it does.
+1)  Read the DESCRIPTION file for `tidyr` to get an idea of what it contains.

 2)  Load the package into your R session.